-9.1.
-Consumers on the billing system will receive an understandable and accurate bill from the municipality, which bill will consolidate all service costs for that property.

-9.2.
-Accounts will be produced in accordance with the meter reading cycle and due dates will be linked to the statement date.

-9.3.
-Accounts will be rendered monthly in cycles of approximately 30 days at the address last recorded with the municipality or its authorized agent.

-9.4.
-It is the consumer's responsibility to ensure that postal address and other contact details are correct.

-9.5.
-It is the consumer's responsibility to make enquiries and ensure timeous payments in the event of accounts not received.

-9.6.
-Settlement or due dates will be as indicated on the statement.

-9.7.
-Where an account is not settled in full, any lesser amount tendered and accepted shall not be deemed to be in full and final settlement of such an account.

-9.8.
-Where any payment made to the municipality or its authorized representative by negotiable instrument is later dishonoured by a bank, the municipality or its authorised agent:
+- 9.1.
+Consumers on the billing system will receive an understandable and accurate bill from the municipality, which bill will consolidate all service costs for that property. - 9.2.
+Accounts will be produced in accordance with the meter reading cycle and due dates will be linked to the statement date. - 9.3.
+Accounts will be rendered monthly in cycles of approximately 30 days at the address last recorded with the municipality or its authorized agent. - 9.4.
+It is the consumer's responsibility to ensure that postal address and other contact details are correct. - 9.5.
+It is the consumer's responsibility to make enquiries and ensure timeous payments in the event of accounts not received. - 9.6.
+Settlement or due dates will be as indicated on the statement. - 9.7.
+Where an account is not settled in full, any lesser amount tendered and accepted shall not be deemed to be in full and final settlement of such an account. - 9.8.
+Where any payment made to the municipality or its authorized representative by negotiable instrument is later dishonored by a bank, the municipality, or its authorized agent: - (i) May claim the fee, as per the tariff of charges, relating to dishonored negotiable instruments against the account of the consumer. - (ii) Shall regard such an event as a default on payment. - (iii) May insist on cash payments for all future accounts.

+Commented [BM1]: Added this in.

-- (i) May claim the fee, as per the tariff of charges, relating to dishonoured negotiable instruments against the account of the consumer. - (ii) Shall regard such an event as a default on payment. - (iii) May insist on cash payments for all future accounts. - (iv) The municipality or its authorised agent, if administratively possible, may issue a duplicate account or any acceptable alternative to a consumer on request, at a cost determined by Council from time to time.
+(iv) The municipality or its authorized agent, if administratively possible, may issue a duplicate account or any acceptable alternative to a consumer on request, at a cost determined by Council from time to time.